trey-a-hope/treyhope.dev.jaspr/web/blogs/2025-12-27-coffee-code-jaspr-web-framework/index.md

 - *Better routing architecture (supports both single-page and multi-page routing using a server/client approach)*
 - *Faster load times (the app is significantly lighter than a typical Flutter web app)*

-If you're looking to learn a new framework, enjoy web development but prefer alternatives to conventional methods, and have been exposed to Flutter in some way, I highly recommend checking it out.
+If you're looking to learn a new framework, enjoy web development but prefer alternatives to conventional methods, or simply have been exposed to Flutter in some way, I highly recommend checking it out.

 Major kudos to the creators of both projects: [Kilian Schulte](https://x.com/schultek_dev) for Jaspr and [Jeremy Thomas](https://x.com/jgthms) for Bulma.
 Stay tuned for further progress.